osmdevelop/financial-ai-app/replit.md

 # Overview

-This is a full-stack market intelligence and portfolio tracker application built as a monorepo.
-The application provides portfolio management capabilities with real-time price tracking, AI-powered market insights, policy analysis, and comprehensive analytics.
-It's designed as an informational tool for investment tracking without offering brokerage services or investment advice.
+This is a full-stack market intelligence and research platform built as a monorepo.
+The application provides real-time market data, AI-powered insights, policy analysis, and comprehensive analytics.
+It's designed as an informational tool for market research without offering brokerage services or investment advice.

 ## Recent Changes (November 18, 2025)